Qahafah Tribe

 Qahafah (Arabic: قُحَافَة) is an Arab tribe belonging to the Khath'am lineage and considered a branch of the Shahran tribe.
 The tribe has been known since pre-Islamic times and primarily inhabits Wadi Bishah, also known as Wadi Shahran or Wadi Bin Hashbal, in Saudi Arabia.
 Some members of the tribe also reside in the village of Qahafah in Egypt.
 Several notable historical figures and some of the Prophet’s Companions are said to have originated from this tribe.

 Genealogy

-The lineage of the Qahafah (Arabic: قُحَافَة) tribe traces back to Qahafah ibn Rabi‘ah ibn ‘Amir ibn Mu‘awiyah ibn ‘Amir ibn Sa‘d (Al-Ajma‘) ibn Zayd ibn Malik ibn Bishr ibn Wahb Allah ibn Shahran ibn ‘Izz Qays ibn Khalaf ibn Aftal Khath'am.
+The lineage of the Qahafah (Arabic: قُحَافَة) tribe traces back to Qahafah bin Amir bin Rabi‘ah bin Amir bin Sa‘d bin Malik bin Nasr bin Wahib bin Shahran bin ‘Afras bin Hilf bin Khath‘am bin Anmar.

-According to the genealogical work Ansab by Al-Sahari, Shahran had four sons: Wahbah, Al-Far‘ (also called Far‘ Al-Layt), Mahmiyyah, and ‘Amr ibn Shahran.
-Wahb ibn Shahran had three sons: Yashraf, Ahrab, and Tabah.
-From the descendants of Bishr ibn Wahb ibn Shahran came Malik ibn Bishr, from whom descended Zayd, then Mu‘awiyah, then ‘Amir, then Rabi‘ah, and finally Qahafah, whose descendants were regarded as a noble household among the Khath‘am tribe.